Controlling SMTP Responses with HTTP Headers

 Authorization: Bearer <access_token>

-The override only activates when X-Conduit-SMTP-Code is present and valid.
-If you omit it, the existing HTTP-status mapping applies:
+The override activates only when X-Conduit-SMTP-Code is present and valid.
+If you omit the header, the normal mapping from the HTTP status applies:

 HTTP status Default SMTP code Retryable